Logging

 Logger root

-A special logger that collects log entries from all other loggers unless the other loggers are configured with propagate = 0
+This is a special logger that collects log entries from all other loggers unless the other loggers are configured with propagate = 0

 to prevent that behavior.